Achituv9/WikiEmbed-Exploring-Semantic-Connections-with-BERT-and-K-Means/README.md

 Our analysis successfully revealed meaningful connections between related articles, demonstrating the potential of the embeddings to capture semantic relationships.

-the full explain of what we did find in the article
+the full explain of what we did find in the "Clustering Wikipedia Articles Using BERT and K-Means.pdf" file.

+for run the code first you need to download from